iotaledger/streams/README.md

 ## Examples

-Examples of using Channel Application can be found [here](iota-streams-app-channel/examples).
+Examples of using Channels Application can be found [here](iota-streams-app-channels/examples).

 ## License